audacity/audacity/README.txt

 Changes and Improvements:

  * Interface:
+   * Redesigned, searchable Keyboard Preferences with Tree, Name and Key views.
    * Edit Menu: "Cut" and "Delete" are now in the top level of the menu.
    * Transport Menu now includes "Play/Stop" and "Play/Stop and Set Cursor" (use Keyboard Preferences to create shortcuts for "Play" and "Stop").